-Also note that this doesn't need to be done for the registration and isolation VLANs since PacketFence acts as the DHCP server in these networks.
+Also note that this doesn't need to be done for the registration, isolation VLANs and inline interfaces since PacketFence acts as the DHCP server in these networks.

 IP Helpers (recommended)

 If you are already using IP Helpers for your production DHCP in your production VLANs this approach is the simplest one and the one that works the best.